SophieLuiWi/PetriDish.github.io/_posts/2019-10-26-example-of-blog-post.md

 <br />

 And last but not least: I am very grateful for the invaluable input I received from Dimitris, Helen, Theresa, Nic and Michi (in the order they received the different drafts ;-)).
 Thanks a lot for your time and patience and critical input regarding “biological correctness”.
-Special thanks to my crazy sister, for whom I wrote this story in the first place and who has made me laugh so many times with her on-point-brutally-honest comments.
+Special thanks to my crazy sister, for whom I wrote this story in the first place and who has made me laugh so many times with her spot-on detection of logical errors.

 <br />